 Those wishing to volunteer with DRBIPA can join our Park Ambassador team in order to take part in fun annual events like the Bedford Channel Paddle and attend environmental stewardship events to restore and conserve areas of the parks.
 Park Ambassadors complete scheduled environmental stewardship activities in Derby Reach and Brae Island Regional Parks and participate in DRBIPA community events in the Fort Langley area.

-Join our amazing team of volunteers.
+Join our amazing team!

-JOIN A PARK AMBASSADOR COMMITTEE
+JOIN A PARK AMBASSADOR TEAM

 Park Ambassadors work on special conservation projects in the parks such as helping to plant new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
 Volunteers can help out at events, provide trail etiquette tips to trail users, complete conservation projects, contribute posts to the nature blog, and so much more!